eliminmax/eambfc-rs/README.md

 ## Supported platforms

-Portability to other *target* platforms is outside of the scope of this project, but it should be possible to compile properly-working `eambfc-rs` itself for any Rust `#[cfg(unix)]` targets.
-If that is not the case, it's a bug.
+Portability to non-Linux *target* platforms is outside of the scope of this project, as Linux is unique in providing a stable syscall ABI.
+That said, it should be possible to compile a properly-working build of `eambfc-rs` itself for any fully-supported Rust target, though the test suite has non-portable dependencies, and non-`cfg(unix)` targets are not able to handle non-Unicode arguments properly, or mark the output binaries as executable.

 ## Building and Installing